patrix87/PowerShellGSM/README.md

 # PowerShellGSM - PowerShell Game Server Manager
-A Modulare Powershell Shell tool to manage game servers.
+A Modular Powershell Shell tool to manage game servers.

 This powershell script will install, backup, update and reboot your server when executed.